Wichita Public Library

 Gardner Design / 2026

-The Wichita Public Library engaged Gardner Design to rework its identity, evolving a system that has served the institution for decades.
-The result is a reductive visual language grounded in structure, repetition, and clarity.
+The Wichita Public Library engaged Gardner Design to evolve an identity that had served the system for decades.
+The new visual language is built from structure, repetition, and clarity—qualities shared by the library’s architecture and its public purpose.

-Working within the constraint of the library’s existing typeface, Muli, we chose not to disguise its neutrality, but to lean into it.
-Its directness supports a utilitarian visual language aligned with the library’s iconic, once flagship location.
+Working within the constraint of the library’s existing typeface, Muli, we chose not to disguise its neutrality but to lean into it.
+Its directness supports a utilitarian language suited to the library’s civic role.

 The palette extends this logic: high-contrast, decisive building blocks that reinforce material honesty, with enough variation to introduce moments of lightness.